-If you’re recently engaged and you’ve even briefly considered having a wedding at a Disney Resort, this post is for you!
+If you’re recently engaged and you’ve even briefly considered having a wedding at the Walt Disney World Resort, this post is for you!

-My husband and I went through the Disney Fairy Tale Weddings process ourselves back in 2009 for our Wishes wedding at Walt Disney World.
-While there have been some updates including more options and accompanying non-negotiables, for the most part the process is pretty much the same.
+My husband and I went through the Disney Fairy Tale Weddings process ourselves back in 2009.
+While there have been lots of updates including how events are structured and priced, for the most part the process is the same.

 Below I’m going to talk about where to start if you’re considering a Disney’s Fairy Tale Wedding at Walt Disney World, though I’ll also provide some info for other Disney locations.
 I’ll talk about different options for planning, how to get an idea if you can afford it (psst, there’s a good chance you can!) and resources for getting help from other Disney Brides and Grooms!

 First and foremost, hit the Disney’s Fairy Tale Weddings website and look around.
 You can plan anything from a quiet elopement, to a full scale day complete with after party!
-The pricing on the site is sparse and vague, but gives you an idea of the minimums for each type of celebration (I’ll share a resource for more specific pricing info in a few moments) and all the location possibilities including at sites in Florida, California, Hawaii and on the Disney Cruise Line.
+The pricing on the site is sparse and vague, but gives you an idea of the minimums for venues and services (I’ll share a resource for more specific pricing info in a few moments) and all the location possibilities including at sites in Florida, California, Hawaii and on the Disney Cruise Line.

 Request the free brochure via the website, or call Disney’s Fairy Tale Weddings (DFTW) at 321-939-4610 to request a free brochure.
 If you call, be aware that you won’t get any more specific pricing information just yet.
 Once you get the brochure and look it over, you’ll likely have a better idea if you want to talk with someone further.
 At that point, you can call DFTW again and let them know that you’ve looked everything over and are interested in speaking with a sales consultant to get more information.

 Disney weddings are a special kind of event and there are some unique intricacies to planning them.
-The most helpful resource for couples planning a Walt Disney World Wedding is Carrie Hayward’s Fairytale Weddings Guide (*affiliate link).
+The most helpful resource for couples planning a Walt Disney World Wedding is Carrie Hayward’s Fairytale Weddings Guide.
 It’s a guide and planner all rolled into one.
-Skip the wedding magazines and planners from Amazon and Barnes and Noble and invest in this book instead.
+Skip the wedding magazines and generic planners from Amazon and Barnes and Noble and invest in this book instead.
 I recommend purchasing and reading it cover to cover BEFORE you start any booking processes.

 It has everything you need including more specific info and pricing.
 Here is just a brief list of what you’ll find inside: a complete rundown of the planning process, photos and descriptions of every ceremony and reception site, detailed bar options, cake and frosting flavors, add-on options and prices from carriages to characters and fireworks, budget sheets, tons of tips, and more.
 There’s even info about how to plan a wedding on Disney property without going through Disney’s Fairy Tale Weddings, which I’ll touch on below.
 Trust me, don’t waste your money on generic books and wedding planners.
-BUY THIS BOOK!
+BUY THIS BOOK.
+It’s available in print or as a digital download!

 If the DFTW options for a Walt Disney World wedding aren’t quite what you’re looking for, or maybe they’re just a touch out of your budget.
 Fear not, there are other options!